-Third Amended and Restated 2006 Incentive Award Plan
+2006 Incentive Award Plan

-We adopted our 2006 Incentive Award Plan on June 1, 2006, effective on July 25, 2006, the day immediately preceding the date of pricing of our initial public offering.
+We adopted our 2006 Incentive Award Plan on June 1, 2006.
 The purpose of the 2006 Incentive Award Plan was to promote the success and enhance the value of our company by linking the personal interests of the directors, employees and consultants of our company and our subsidiaries to those of our shareholders and by providing these individuals with an incentive for outstanding performance.
 The 2006 Incentive Award Plan was further intended to provide us with the ability to motivate, attract and retain the services of these individuals.
 On February 13, 2009, we adopted the Amended and Restated 2006 Incentive Award Plan.
-The Amended and Restated 2006 Incentive Award Plan reflected, among other changes to our 2006 Incentive Award Plan, an increase in the number of ordinary shares and ADSs available for grant under the plan from 3.0 million to 4.0 million shares/ADSs, subject to specified adjustments under the plan.
-On September 13, 2011, we adopted the Second Amended and Restated 2006 Incentive Award Plan that reflected an increase in the number of ordinary shares and ADSs available for granted under the plan to 6.2 million shares/ADSs, subject to specified adjustments under the plan.
-On September 25, 2013, we adopted the Third Amended and Restated 2006 Incentive Award Plan that reflected an increase in the number of ordinary shares and ADSs available for granted under the plan to 8.6 million shares/ADSs, subject to specified adjustments under the plan to 8.6 million shares/ADSs, subject to specified adjustments under the plan.
+The Amended and Restated 2006 Incentive Award Plan reflects, among other changes to our 2006 Incentive Award Plan, an increase in the number of ordinary shares and ADSs available for grant under the plan from 3.0 million to 4.0 million shares/ADSs, subject to specified adjustments under the plan.
+On September 13, 2011, we adopted the Second Amended and Restated 2006 Incentive Award Plan that reflects an increase in the number of ordinary shares and ADSs available for granted under the plan to 6.2 million shares/ADSs, subject to specified adjustments under the plan.
+On September 25, 2013, we adopted the Third Amended and Restated 2006 Incentive Award Plan that reflects an increase in the number of ordinary shares and ADSs available for grant under the plan to 8.6 million shares/ADSs, subject to specified adjustments under the plan.
+On May 31, 2016, our 2006 Incentive Award Plan expired pursuant to its terms.

-Shares Available for Awards.
-Subject to certain adjustments set forth in the Third Amended and Restated 2006 Incentive Award Plan, the maximum number of shares that could be issued or awarded under the Third Amended and Restated 2006 Incentive Award Plan was equal to the sum of (x) 8,600,000 shares, (y) any shares that remained available for issuance under the 2002 Stock Incentive Plan, and (z) any shares subject to awards under our 2002 Stock Incentive Plan (which was terminated upon the effective date of our 2006 Incentive Award Plan), which terminated, expired or lapsed for any reason or are settled in cash on or after the effective date of our 2006 Incentive Award Plan.
-As of the date of termination of the 2002 Stock Incentive Plan on July 25, 2006, the day immediately preceding the date of pricing of our initial public offering, an aggregate of 6.082.042 of our ordinary shares had been authorized for grant under the 2002 Stock Incentive Plan.
-The maximum number of shares which could be subject to awards granted to any one participant during any calendar year is 500,000 shares and the maximum amount that could be paid to a participant in cash during any calendar year with respect to cash-based awards was \$10,000,000.
+Shares Available for Awards

+Subject to certain adjustments set forth in the 2006 Incentive Award Plan, the maximum number of shares that could be issued or awarded under the 2006 Incentive Award Plan was equal to the sum of (x) 8,600,000 shares, (y) any shares that remained available for issuance under our 2002 Stock Incentive Plan (which was adopted on July 3, 2002 and terminated upon the effective date of our 2006 Incentive Award Plan), and (z) any shares subject to awards under the 2002 Stock Incentive Plan which terminated, expired or lapsed for any reason or were settled in cash on or after the effective date of our 2006 Incentive Award Plan.
+As of the date of termination of the 2002 Stock Incentive Plan on July 25, 2006, the day immediately preceding the date of pricing of our initial public offering, an aggregate of 6,082,042 of our ordinary shares had been authorized for grant under the 2002 Stock Incentive Plan.
+The maximum number of shares which could be subject to awards granted to any one participant during any calendar year was 500,000 shares and the maximum amount that could be paid to a participant in cash during any calendar year with respect to cash-based awards was \$10,000,000.
 To the extent that an award terminated or was settled in cash, any shares subject to the award would again be available for the grant.
 Any shares tendered or withheld to satisfy the grant or exercise price or tax withholding obligation with respect to any award would not be available for subsequent grant.
-Except as described below with respect to independent directors, no determination was made as to the types or amounts of awards that would be granted to specific individuals pursuant to the Third Amended and Restated 2006 Incentive Award Plan.
+Except as described below with respect to independent directors, no determination was made as to the types or amounts of awards that would be granted to specific individuals pursuant to the 2006 Incentive Award Plan.